ethereum/ethereum-org/views/content/geth.md

 ### Create the genesis block

-Currently Geth will not initialise unless you have created and loaded a 'genesis block'.
-This is the first block in what will eventually be the canonical Ethereum blockchain.
-It contains the pre-loaded account balances of everyone who participated in the ether pre-sale and most importantly a piece of secret information whose release will trigger the creation of ethereum.
-If you are trying to run Frontier during the first few days, you will have to take an extra step, which is to create the genesis block yourself.

-If you dont trust us to create a fair genesis block, we can provide you a script to generate one for yourself, which we were able to write while our lawyer was distracted, so he won't mind.

-    sudo easy_install pip
-    sudo pip install bitcoin
-    curl -o genesis_block_generator.py https://raw.githubusercontent.com/ethereum/pyethsaletool/master/genesis_block_generator.py
-    python genesis_block_generator.py > genesis_block.json
+Frontier users will need to first generate, then load the Genesis block into their Ethereum client.
+The Genesis block is pretty much a database file: it contains all the transactions from the Ether sale, and when a user inputs it into the client, it represents their decision to join the network under its terms: it is the first step to consensus.

+Because the ether pre-sale took place entirely on the bitcoin blockchain, its contents are public, and anyone can generate and verify the Genesis block.
+In the interest of decentralization and transparency, Ethereum does not provide the Genesis block as a download, but instead has created an open source script that anyone can use to generate the file, a link to which can be found later on in this article.

-If you don't want to go through this process, and are happy not being a part of the network right at the beginning we will try to provide a downloadable file as soon as one is available.
+[Read our announcement blog post on how to generate your file](https://blog.ethereum.org/2015/07/27/final-steps/).
+This is probably a temporary step: once the network is healthy enough and reached a higlhy secured consensus on the genesis, then this step will become unnecessary.
+If you don't want to go through this process, and are happy not being a part of the network right at the beginning then just sit tight and wait for upcoming releases.

 ### Run it

-Geth is a multipurpose command line tool that runs a full Ethereum node implemented in Go.
-It offers three interfaces: the [command line](http://ethereum.gitbooks.io/frontier-guide/content/cli.html) subcommands and options, a [JSON-RPC server](http://ethereum.gitbooks.io/frontier-guide/content/rpc.html) and an [interactive console](http://ethereum.gitbooks.io/frontier-guide/content/jsre.html).
+Geth and Eth are multipurpose command line tools that runs a full Ethereum node implemented in Go.
+They offer multiple interfaces: the [command line](http://ethereum.gitbooks.io/frontier-guide/content/cli.html) subcommands and options, a [JSON-RPC server](http://ethereum.gitbooks.io/frontier-guide/content/rpc.html) and an [interactive console](http://ethereum.gitbooks.io/frontier-guide/content/jsre.html).

 For the purposes of this guide, we will focus on the Console, a JavaScript environment that contains all the main features you probably want.
-To start it, simply type:
+Depending on your client, paste either of these commands:

+**Instructions for Geth:**

-    geth console
+    $ geth --genesis path/to/genesis.json console

+**Instructions for Eth:**

+    $ eth --genesis path/to/genesis.json interactive

 The first time you start geth you will be presented with a license.
 Before you can use geth you must accept this license, please read it careful.

-Tip: Typing **web3** will list all the available packages, fields and functions provided by Geth.
-The most commonly used you should be aware of are the packages: **admin** (administering your node), **personal** (managing your accounts), **miner** (handling mining operations) and **eth** (interacting with the blockchain).

-If you have sucessfully built (or downloaded) the genesis block then launch the real network by doing this:

-    geth  --genesis path/to/genesis.json  console

 **ATTENTION: If you just want to test the technology and play around, DON'T USE THE MAIN NETWORK.
 Read further to find out how to deploy a private test network without spending your ether.**